Virtuant/katacoda-scenarios/jenkins/jenkins-job/step1.md

+### Manage Plugins

-Go to the Jenkins console (Dashboard to right):
+After the Docker builds, go to the Jenkins console (Dashboard to right):

 >Note: you may have to re-select the port several times waiting for the Docker build to complete.